Why Does My Roof Make Loud Noises in Winter? A Minnesota Roofer Explains

 Why Does My Roof Make Loud Noises in Winter?

 The short answer: thermal contraction .
 When temperatures drop rapidly — which happens constantly in Minnesota — your roofing materials, decking, trusses, and framing all contract at slightly different rates.
 That creates stress at connection points, and when the tension releases, you hear a pop, crack, or bang.
-It's essentially the same physics as ice cracking on a lake.

 This is most noticeable during sudden temperature swings .
 A night that drops from 20°F to -10°F can produce enough contraction in roof framing to sound like someone dropped a bowling ball in your attic.
 It's startling — but usually harmless.